Wadisuchus: Paleogeography and evolutionary importance

-Both the age of Wadisuchus as one of the oldest dyrosaurids in the fossil record and its basal position in the family have prompted Saber and colleagues to revise the evolutionary timeline of dyrosaurids to accomodate for the new data.
+Both the age of Wadisuchus as one of the oldest dyrosaurids in the fossil record and its basal position in the family have prompted Saber and colleagues to revise the evolutionary timeline of dyrosaurids to accommodate for the new data.
 Several dyrosaurids are known from the Cretaceous of Africa, both in the form of more scant remains from Egypt, Sudan, Angola, Mali and Kenya as well as two other named taxa, Brachiosuchus from the Campanian to Maastrichtian Kababish Formation of Sudan and Sokotosuchus from the Maastrichtian Dukamaje Formation of Nigeria.
 While the latter two are both classified as members of Phosphatosuchinae by Saber et al., the more basal position of Wadisuchus supports the idea that the group as a whole originated in Africa as previously hypothesized.
 However, since Wadisuchus dates to the middle Campanian, the group may have originated at some point during the Conician or Santonian, dispersed into South America by at least the Campanian and first returned to Africa between the Campanian and Maastrichtian.
-Based on Wadisuchus and the overall wide range even among early dyrosaurids, the team further suggests that these animals were ancestrally long-snouted coastal piscivores, while short-snouted forms likely only became more prelevant following the Cretaceous-Paleogene Extinction Event and the accompanying disappearance of large marine reptiles such as mosasaurs.
+Based on Wadisuchus and the overall wide range even among early dyrosaurids, the team further suggests that these animals were ancestrally long-snouted coastal piscivores, while short-snouted forms likely only became more prevalent following the Cretaceous-Paleogene Extinction Event and the accompanying disappearance of large marine reptiles such as mosasaurs.
 At least in regards to its preferred environment, Wadisuchus may have possibly represented an intermediate between older freshwater dyrosauroids like Elosuchus and more derived marine forms, given that the Quseir Formation suggests a mix of both freshwater and saltwater fauna.